yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 to ensure transparency, accountability and sustainability of the committee's activities.

 ### Committee Formation
-A committee is initiated by outlining a [proposal](#committee-proposal) and abiding to the following the approval procedure:
+A committee is initiated by outlining a [proposal](#committee-proposal) and abiding by the following the approval procedure:

 - Committee proposals by the Executive Council are approved implicitly
 - Committee proposals by the Core Team do not require a formal approval of the Executive Council and the Executive Council should only be informed